Philip Streczyk: Biography

 Streczyk was born to Polish parents Andrzej "Andrew" Streczyk (born 1876 in Austria-Hungary) and Marya (born 1886 in Austria-Hungary).
 Streczyk was a native of East Brunswick Township, New Jersey.
 He had nine siblings.

-Streczyk quit school in eighth grade to help support his family, working as a truck driver until he was drafted into the U.S. Army in 1940 at the age of 21.
-Streczyk was able to speak Polish, and used this ability during D-Day.
+Streczyk quit school in eighth grade to help support his family, working as a truck driver for the Wagner truck company of Cliffwood, New Jersey until he was drafted into the U.S. Army in 1940 at the age of 21.
+Streczyk was able to speak Polish and German, and used this ability during D-Day.

 D-Day

 Streczyk is famous for being one of the first men off the beach at Omaha Beach.
 He served in E Company, 2nd Battalion, 16th Infantry, 1st Infantry Division, under Lieutenant John M. Spalding.
 He and his men helped make the breakthrough there on D-Day possible.
-His platoon landed on the Easy Red sector, and made it to the seawall largely intact, unlike most in the first wave.
+His platoon landed on the Easy Red sector, and made it to the shingle embankment largely intact, unlike most in the first wave.
 Instead of attacking up the beach exits, as was planned, he instead helped find and clear a path up the mined bluffs, left of Exit E-1.
 Once at the top, he attacked the enemy fortifications from the rear, clearing out trenches and pillboxes along Exit E-1 and taking prisoners.
 He was able to interrogate several of the Ost battalion POWs because he spoke fluent Polish, German, and English.
 Later on D-Day, he was involved in actions further inland at Colleville-sur-Mer.